trustoverip/spec-up-t-website/docs/advanced-features/migration.new.md

 sidebar_position: 101
 ---

-# Migrate from Spec-Up to Spec-Up-T
+# Migrate from Spec-Up to Spec-Up-T (new, work in progress)

 :::warning
 Work in progress.